alexyorke/alexyorke.github.io/_posts/2025-09-13-monads-in-c-sharp-part-2-result-either.md

 [^id]: In real systems, an identifier is often better modeled as a domain type (e.g., `UserId`) rather than a bare number.
 This post uses `string` at the boundary and parses to `int` to keep the example focused on `Result` composition.
 [^tap]: See Microsoft Learn: [Task asynchronous programming model](https://learn.microsoft.com/en-us/dotnet/csharp/asynchronous-programming/task-asynchronous-programming-model).
 [^task-monad]: `Task<T>` behaves *monad-like* (it supports `Map`/`Bind`-shaped composition), but it isn’t pure: work may start eagerly, timing/scheduling matters, and exceptions/cancellation are part of the semantics.
 For this post, the useful point is just: **it composes**.
 [^illegal-states]: This is an instance of **"making illegal states unrepresentable"**: designing your types so invalid states can’t be constructed in the first place.
-In this post, the private `Result` constructor is the mechanism.
-The phrase is commonly attributed to Yaron Minsky (Jane Street), from his “Effective ML” talk/posts: [Effective ML](https://blog.janestreet.com/effective-ml/) (watch: `https://www.youtube.com/watch?v=-J8YyfrSwTk`).
+In this post, the factory methods (`Ok`/`Fail`) are the mechanism (the constructor is private so creation is centralized).
+The phrase is commonly attributed to Yaron Minsky (Jane Street), from his “Effective ML” talk/posts: [Effective ML](https://blog.janestreet.com/effective-ml/) (watch: [https://www.youtube.com/watch?v=-J8YyfrSwTk](https://www.youtube.com/watch?v=-J8YyfrSwTk)).